 - Instant Light Natural Lip Perfector (0.15 oz): This is a sheer-tinted lip gloss-type product that’s perfect for those new to makeup.

 - Instant Smooth Perfecting Touch (0.13 oz): This is a spackle-textured foundation primer that’s great for temporarily filling in pores.
 I have personally used this and I like it a lot; though I don’t use any foundation primer anymore.

 - Moisture-Rich Body Lotion (3.4 oz): This is an emollient body lotion that unfortunately doesn’t contain any beneficial and strictly non-moisturizing ingredient other than shea butter.

 - Hand and Nail Treatment Cream (1.7 oz): The best characteristic of this “hand” cream is a cosmetic one: that it moisturizes well without being greasy; making it great for the hands.
 However, like the Body Lotion, it doesn’t contain any notable ingredient.

-This gift set is best geared towards those who are relatively new to skin care and makeup, and want to try a few “bestsellers” like the Beauty Flash Balm.
+Overall: This gift set is best geared towards those who are relatively new to skin care and makeup, and want to try a few “bestsellers” like the Beauty Flash Balm.
 This gift set represents an acceptable daily skin care and makeup “priming” routine for those with dry to combination oily skin types.
 Again, the value of this set is undeniable.

 This gift set allegedly carries a $70 value and contains the following products: